A beginner’s guide to pricing projects

 Hourly vs fixed-rate pricing

-The dilemma of deciding whether to charge an hourly or fixed rate is familiar to many small business owners and freelancers.
+Many small business owners and freelancers will be familiar with the dilemma of deciding whether to charge an hourly or fixed rate.
 So what are the pros and cons of each pricing strategy?

 Hourly pricing: pros and cons

 Charging an hourly rate can be an effective tactic if you simply don’t know how long a project will take.
-You’ll need to track your time and bill your client for each hour that you work in order to protect yourself from the risk of inadvertently racking up non-billable time.
+You’ll need to track your time and bill your client for each hour that you work in order to prevent inadvertently racking up non-billable time.

 For example, if you create an illustration in an hour at an hourly rate, you’ll only be paid for that hour.
 However, if you agree to a fixed rate per illustration, you will get that full rate regardless of how long the work takes you.